biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * Sánchez-Romero, A., & Aragón-Parada, J. (in press).
+Species richness, endemism and extinction risk evaluation of genus Bursera (Burseraceae) in the Baja California Peninsula.
+[Botanical Sciences, 100](https://doi.org/10.17129/botsci.3467).

   * Flanagan, T., Shea, G.M., Roll, U., Tingley, R., Meiri, S. and Chapple, D.G. (in press), New data and taxonomic changes influence our understanding of biogeographic patterns: A case study in Australian skinks.
 [Journal of Zoology](https://doi.org/10.1111/jzo.13173).

   * Pinedo-Escatel, J.A., Dietrich, C.H., Aragon-Parada, J. (2024).
 Natural History Collections as Resources for Assessing Biodiversity Hotspots and Insect Declines: Case Studies, Opportunities, and Challenges.
 In: León-Cortés, J.L., Córdoba-Aguilar, A. (eds) [Insect Decline and Conservation in the Neotropics.
 Springer, Cham](https://doi.org/10.1007/978-3-031-49255-6_14).